belzecue/BimDav_godot-rollback-netcode/README.md

 - `sync_lost ()`: Emitted when this client has gone far enough out of sync with the other clients that we need to pause for a period of time and attempt to regain synchronization.
-A message should be shown to the user so they know why the match has suddenly come to stop.
+Your game should show some indication (a message or loading icon) to the player so that they know why the match has suddenly come to a stop.

 - `sync_regained ()`: Emitted if we've managed to regain sync after it had been lost.
-The message shown to the user when "sync_lost" was emitted should be removed.
+The message or icon your game showed to the player when "sync_lost" was emitted should be removed.

 - `sync_error (msg: String)`: Emitted when a fatal synchronization error has occurred and the match cannot continue.
 This could be for a number of